firstneverrest/Go-Learning/README.md

 Go is an open source programming language that is fast, statically typed and compiled language.
 [Visit official website here](https://golang.org/).
 Go can be used for web development (server-side), developing network-based programs, cross-platform application, etc.

+## Why Go?

+- Go is a compiled language which is much faster than PHP, JS.
+- No worry about version because Go compiles code to a single binary file.
+- No unexpected behavior at run time because of wrong data type.
+- Go can do multi-thread or concurrency computation.
+- Go has excellent package management and testing built in.

 ## Installation

 1. [Download Go here](https://golang.org/doc/install).